Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Posterior computation of CSM

 \subsection{Further details of posterior computation}

-The algorithm above is further modified for efficiency and error-handling.
-First, another set of latent variables is introduced to avoid the numerical errors occasionally caused at the HMC step.
+The above algorithm was further modified for efficiency and error handling.
+First, another set of latent variables is introduced to avoid numerical errors occasionally occurring during the HMC step.
 Second, the singular value decomposition is applied not to $\bSi$, but to the correlation matrix of precision $\bSi^{-1}$, before $\bth_i$ is introduced.
 Finally, the sign of $t_{i,k}$ is sampled with $z_{i,k}$ to accelerate the convergence.
-See the Supplementary Materials for the complete algorithm.
+See Supplementary Materials for the complete algorithm.